Okaloosa County, FL · Court Filing Fee Lookup

 Q: Is e-filing available at the Okaloosa County Circuit Court in Crestview?

-A: E-filing is likely available for many case types at the Okaloosa County Circuit Court in Crestview, given Okaloosa County's size as the 26th largest of Florida's 67 jurisdictions.
+A: E-filing is likely available for many case types at the Okaloosa County Circuit Court in Crestview.
 Confirm with the clerk whether e-filing is available, mandatory, or optional for your specific case type.

 Q: How do court fees in Okaloosa County compare to other Florida counties?

 A: All Florida counties pay the same state statutory base fees, but local surcharges vary.
-Okaloosa County's local surcharges are typical for a mid-sized Florida jurisdiction.
+As a high-volume jurisdiction, Okaloosa County may assess higher local surcharges than smaller counties.
 Contact the Okaloosa County Circuit Court in Crestview for the exact current total.

 What people say